zaoyang/30-days-of-web-development/day-12/day-12.cq.md

 A class is another type of **attribute**.
 Attributes live inside the element tag and provide additional information about that element.

 The great thing about the `class` attribute is we can use it to give a class name to multiple elements.
-Say, for example, we wanted a paragraph _and_ header element to both have a <span style="color:coral">coral</span> color.
+Say, for example, we wanted a paragraph _and_ header element to both have a <span style="color:darkgreen">darkgreen</span> color.
 Using the class attribute, we would give both elements the same class name.

 In the following example, I have given the `h1` and `p` elements the same class name: “some-className.”
-I then under styles, assigned the “some-className” a color of coral.
+Then, under styles, I assigned the “some-className” a color of darkgreen.

-//ARG new screenshot
 ![](public/assets/some-className.png)

 By using the class selector, we avoided having to assign a color value to both the `h1` and `p` tag.
 Instead, we were able to do it with one CSS selector.